Lintarierick/Phase-3-Project/README.md

 ## Conclusions
 These insights suggest that certain customer behaviors and plan types are strong predictors of churn.
 Strong predictors of churn include "customer service calls", "international_plan" and "total_charges".
 Therefore, the segment of customers with international plans, higher total charges, and more customer service calls are at higher risk of churn.
-A higher number of international calls is associated with a lower likelihood of churn.The column "state_numeric" also plays a role, but the impact might depend on the specific states.
+A higher number of international calls is associated with a lower likelihood of churn.
+The column "state_numeric" also plays a role, but the impact might depend on the specific states.
-Although this model is reliable, it should be used in conjunction with other information for more precise prediction of customer churn.
+Although this model is reliable, it should be used in conjunction with other domain information for more precise prediction of customer churn.

 ## Contributor: